 Fagerlie said similar types of information — including about property ownership — can be found on an F-1 form, which is why he opposes posting the forms online.
 While F-1 forms don’t contain detailed information, such as account numbers or precise values of assets, they can include the names of financial institutions and addresses of property, along with codes signifying a dollar range for what an asset is worth.

 Yet existing rules already allow elected officials to seek exceptions to omit certain information, such as their home addresses, from F-1 forms for safety reasons.
 Judges, for instance, are frequently granted campaign-finance reporting modifications due to security concerns.
-This year, the PDC is proposing to no longer require that judges, sheriffs or prosecutors report their street addresses at all.

 Kathy Sakahara, a citizen lobbyist with the League of Women Voters of Washington, said posting politicians' financial disclosure forms online is consistent with the spirit of Initiative 276, the ballot measure Washington voters approved in 1972 to increase transparency in government.
 She said she was “disappointed the bill was amended" in a way that would prevent that.